zhubonan/VaspBandUnfolding/README.md

 - [ ] Add serialization interface
 - [ ] Add function to read and save spectral weights - so WAVECAR can be deleted once calculation is done
+- [ ] Allow `UnfoldKSet` to be serialized to/loaded from the disk
 - [ ] Make a CLI or phonopy-like interface
+- [ ] Clean up, no need to include all of the `PyVaspwfc`, only the relavant WAVECAR reading the spectral weight calculation parts are needed.

 ## Effect of symmetry breaking and sampling additional kpoints